artehe/ZagOS/README.md

 - Testing
   - [X] Setup test framework for OS using a custom test runnner
   - [X] Integrate test framework with GitHub actions CI
-  - [ ] Expand the formatter available for test code output via log so we can run other types of comparison...
   - [ ] Don't always run tests in the same order (we should probably have some way of regenerating the order that we use however)
   - [ ] Add tests to GDT.zig
   - [ ] Add tests to Interrupts.zig